CarlTBarnes/LIST-Style-Checkbox/README.md

 ![mainw](readme_2.png)

 Styles allow a Font Size so in the below window you see the Checkbox square is very large.
-This would help for a touch interface or simply to attack attention.
+This would help for a touch interface or simply to attract attention.
 Because this is a font it scales perfectly with no pixelating unlike a bitmap icon.

 ![main3](readme_3.png)